topcoder-platform/tc-online-review-backend/scripts/readme.txt

 The random time handle by this code.

 ```
-random_hours = random.randint(0, 90) # Random time from now to 90 hours ago to cover various active phase
+random_hours = random.randint(0, 168) # Random time from now to 168 hours (7 days) ago to cover various active phase
 ```

-To make projects have various active phase, edit 90 to total duration of phases.
+To make projects have various active phase, edit 168 to total duration of phases.
 The registration and submission begin at same time.
 So for QA here, 48 + 24 = 72.
 Other track may have more than that.